|

 Two pictures one is mounted on canvas, the second one is being measured to replace the first ugly canvas.

-Lay the canvas print side down on a flat surface, then smooth the canvas out as much as possible.
+Lay the new canvas print face down on a flat surface and smooth it out gently.

-Attach double-sided tape along the edge of your canvas.
-Center the mounting frame over the canvas.
-I was able to do it by eye.
+Apply double-sided tape along the outer edge of the canvas.
+Center the mounting frame over the print, making sure the design is positioned correctly.
+I was able to center mine by eye, but you can measure if you prefer.

 An art canvas that is edge with double sided tape for framing.